 3 Things To Identify In Buy/Hold Model

-What you want to look at are 3 things for all investors.
+What you want to look at are three things for all investors.
 The first one is what most people look at immediately and that is the cash flow.
-So you have your expenses on your investment property which we can go through with you, like what those expenses would be and whatever is left would be cashflow.
+So you have your expenses on your investment property that we can go through with you, like what those expenses would be and whatever is left would be cashflow.
 That’s money in your pocket.